ndgeniebla/phaser-mkdocs/docs/02-configuring-creating-game-instance.md

 ## Declaring a Scene
+After creating a game instance, now we have to add a *scene* to it.
+Scenes in Phaser are basically screens with objects inside of them.
+A typical game will have multiple scenes with different objects in them.

+Since we're only making a simple Pong game, we only need to declare one scene and its associated functions.

 1. Insert the `scene` attribute into the `config` object, and declare the `preload`, `create`, and `update` functions inside of it:
 ```JS title="game.js" linenums="1" hl_lines="12-16"